 Although the resulting volumetric titers is as high as with transient transfection, the flexibility of this platform allows to further optimize yield (e.g. can be scaled up in single-use stirred-tank bioreactors) and the suspension cell lines are genetically and functionally stable in extended cell culture.6 Therefore, the authors are convinced that transitioning to an inherently scalable suspension cell culture format will enable significantly higher batch yields than permitted with current manufacturing processes.
 Ultimately, this method could enable better patient access to medicines - based on lentiviral vectors - in the future.6

-Genetic QC in cell line development: a requirement by regulatory authorities
+Genetic QC in cell line development

 To ensure the consistency and safety of manufactured products, the FDA and EMA have issued well-defined guidelines that need to be adhered to.
 Among them, we count: extensive genetic characterization of producer cell lines to scrutinize identity, genetic stability and purity.
 Our TLA-based solutions are ideally suited for such endeavors, thanks to its unmatched ability to yield all essential genetic characteristics in a single experiment (see comparison table).
 Furthermore, our comprehensive proprietary solutions will be able to support you and your team in a cost-attractive and time-efficient manner.
 Of note, we offer (upon request) detailed reporting suitable for use in the regulatory application for pharmaceuticals for human use, according to FDA and EMA expectations (CTD Quality module, section 3.2.S.2.3.).